About Compute Ontario

 In collaboration with its partners, Compute Ontario will further position Ontario as the global leader in advanced computing and the global focal point for highly qualified personnel.

-Drive advanced computing to accelerate research and enhance competitiveness in the global marketplace, for a more prosperous Ontario.
+Compute Ontario will drive advanced computing to accelerate research and enhance competitiveness in the global marketplace, for a more prosperous Ontario.

 The organization will strive to be trusted by researchers, industry and institutions.
 It will strive to preserve integrity in research.
 It will be regarded as vendor-neutral.
 It will provide credible advice and information that is accurate, timely and relevant.
 It will protect privacy.
 It will create a secure and predictable environment to foster research in Ontario and to support Ontario’s business.